 CMAF HLS HTTPStreamer property reference

 You can configure either of these optional properties for media segments in CMAF-packetized HLS streams.

 |cupertinoEnableProgramDateTime||Boolean||(Available from version 4.7.8) Specifies whether EXT-X-PROGRAM-DATE-TIME tags are added to media playlists.
 The EXT-X-PROGRAM-DATE-TIME tag associates an absolute date and time with the first sample of media segment.
 This date and time can be used as a basis for seeking, for display, or for other purposes, such as for enabling a client to compute latency to the encoder or for synchronizing media playlist refresh times with an encoder.
 The default is false.

 Note: When enabled for an edge application in a CMAF live stream repeater application, the EXT-X-PROGRAM-DATE-TIME tag represents the time the edge server's packetizer received the media (or data) sent over the repeater connection.

-By default, Wowza Streaming Engine doesn't add EXT-X-PROGRAM-DATE-TIME tags automatically for CMAF HLS live streams.
-To enable them, you need to use the cupertinoEnableProgramDateTime property in the HTTPStreamer element of the Application.xml file.
+By default, Wowza Streaming Engine doesn't add the tags or attributes above automatically for CMAF HLS live streams.
+To enable one or both of them, you need to edit the HTTPStreamer element of the Application.xml file.

 - Navigate to [install-dir]/conf/live or [install-dir]/conf/[custom live application] and open the Application.xml file in a text editor.

-- In the HTTPStreamer element, add the cupertinoEnableProgramDateTime property and set it to true.
+- In the HTTPStreamer element, add the desired property or properties, making sure to specify a name, value, and type for each one.
 The XML looks like this:

 - Save your changes and restart Wowza Streaming Engine.